danawoodman/formal/README.md

 <!-- START the-problem -->

-Working with forms on react can be a really repetitive task.
-Most of the existing abstractions provides a render props API and it is just not cool on the _react hooks era_.
+Working with forms in React can be a really repetitive task.
+Most of the existing abstractions provide a render prop API but that is just no longer cool in the _React Hooks era_.

 Also, some of those packages does not provide out of the box support for both web and mobile platforms.